dcunited001/dcunited001.github.io/_posts/2016-07-18-illegal-immigration-national-security-debt.md

 dealing with an angry employer and potential legal consequences.

-These and other situations lead to increased tension, risk and abuse in illegal employment aggreements, where they have no options for recompense.
+These and other situations lead to increased tension, risk and abuse in illegal employment agreements, where they have no options for recompense.
 Ask any union member whether they'd work without oversight from OSHA or Worker's Comp.
 What would they say if you told them you heard of a guy who got fired for breaking his arm, who never got paid and received delayed medical care.

-#### (4) Policies Encourage Isolation
+## (4) Policies Encourage Isolation

 The domestic policies meant to stem the demand for cheap labor from illegal immigrants end up creating more problems.
 It's not because the policies are flawed.
-These are just common sense policies: business can't hire employees that aren't paid minimum wage, aren't guaranteed employment rights and are ill.
+These are just common sense policies: business can't hire employees that aren't paid minimum wage, aren't guaranteed employment rights and are here illegally.

-Are tough on both employee and employer.
+These policies tough on both employee and employer.
 This compels businesses to turn over their books when under suspicion.

-- these actually stoke the flames because now you have a slice of the population who is essentially backed into a corner
-  - and is being starved out
-- they risk serious consequences of backlash from legal and illegal immigrants of specific ethnicities (not just limited to latin american ancestry)
+These actually stoke the flames because now you have a slice of the population who is essentially backed into a corner and is being starved out.
+These policies are necessary, but risk serious consequences of backlash from legal and illegal immigrants of various ethnicities.

-#### (5) Unintended Free Market Response to Policy Response
+## (5) Unintended Free Market Response to Policy Response

-- (5) illegal immigrants seeking work (to feed their families) are committing crimes by working.  employers hiring illegal immigrants are committing crimes by employing them.
-  - there are no social programs in place for this major chunk of our population: ELEVEN MILLION PEOPLE with no social security in place (in the truest sense of the term)
+Illegal immigrants seeking a living wage and trying to feed their families are committing crimes by working.
+Employers hiring illegal immigrants are committing several crimes by employing them, including cooking their books.
+There are no social programs in place for this major chunk of our population.
+No safety net.
+There is no social security in place, in the truest sense of the term.

-  - that's three percent of our population with no options for stability and nowhere to go, if it gets "really fucking cold out."
-- people supporting illegal immigrants may also be committing crimes if they are knowingly doing so
+That's one percent of our population with no options for stability and nowhere to go, when things get tough.
+Further, people who knowingly support illegal immigrants without reporting them could be committing a crime if they did so.
+I'd feel horrible if I was compelled to rat someone out like that and ended up splitting up a family.

+What do people do, who hit hard times?
+They usually try to make ends meet.
+Sometimes, this means they turn to crime or drugs to make money ... by the way, how many politicians out there would openly state their views on anything?
+I mean *that's* politics.
+And so, yeh, I'm saying that when things get tough, these policies could cause illegal immigrants to resort to crime, like any other person whose family is hungry.
+This is an example of a statement that can't be used as component of an argument.

+No, instead a politician would decide it's not worth mentioning something offensive.
+Especially in a case like this, where not drawing attention to it shields the public from thinking about it and, in the end, provides reasons to arrest illegal immigrants who resort to crime to feed themselves when they can't find work.
+Why would you risk the offensive statement here?

+Just think about that for a minute.

-#### (6) Disparity in Education and Government Services
+## (6) Disparity in Education and Government Services

 - (6) their children can't receive education (depending on circumstance)